-Find and Locate commands are used to search for the files in the system while grep is used to search file based in the text that it contains.
-Find is a slower method but contains several search conditions while Locate does not include as many conditions but is much faster than the Find.
+The Find and Locate commands are used to search for files on the system, while grep is used to search for files based on the text they contain.
+Find is a slower method but contains several search conditions, while Locate does not contain as many conditions but is much faster than Find.

 Method 1: Using Find command

 Find is a highly flexible command used to search files based on a variety of conditions.
 It is a very helpful tool when searching a file for which you do not remember the name of the file.
 Using the Find command you can search based on file and folder name, creation date, modification date, and permissions.
 You can combine these multiple conditions in a one Find command.
 It is a very powerful but slower search tool.

 The general syntax of the command is:

 Search files in a specific directory

 You can use the Find command to search for all files in a specific directory.
 The general syntax would be:

 $ find /path/to/file/

 For instance, to find all the files under the /home/tin/Downloads/ directory, launch the Terminal by pressing Ctrl+Alt+T and then run the following command in Terminal:

 Search files in the current directory